This is now a long term family favourite in our house!

 Just before serving, stir though the coconut cream if you want a creamier sauce.

 Serve on a bed of corn chips and sprinkle with cheese if your diet allows.

 (If you are avoiding corn chips, I have really enjoyed a scoop of the meat and veg mix topped with 1/2 a sliced ripe avocado and a sprinkle of fresh coriander).
-Or serve on brown rice.
+Or serve on wild rice.